stepx0/ExpensesUploader/README.md

 - Go to Google Cloud Console
 - Create a new project
+- enable Google Sheets API:
+    - Search APIS & Services
+    - go to Library
-- enable Google Sheets API (APIS & Services --> Library --> search "Google Sheets API" and enable, do the same for "Google Drive API")
+    - search "Google Sheets API" and enable
+    - do the same for "Google Drive API"
 - Create an OAuth 2.0 Client ID for Android:
-    - Package name: com.stepx0.expenses_uploader
+    - Package name (same of the app): com.stepx0.expenses_uploader
-    - SHA-1: Use your debug or release keystore
+    - SHA-1: Use your project debug or release keystore (generate it locally form Gradle --> Tasks --> Android --> signingReport)
 - Configure the OAuth consent screen (set it External, add https://www.googleapis.com/auth/spreadsheets scope).

 ### 3. Set up local.properties